A5he1ter/AUC-Weather-Prediction/README.md

 ## Thanks

-Thank you to the authors of the Flower framework and to the providers of the Australian rainfall data.
+Thanks to the authors of the Flower framework and to the providers of the Australian rainfall data.